marcpgg/barcelona-bikes/README.md

 Scraped live geolocation data from 1300+ bikes and electric motorbikes.
 Cleaned, resampled and analyzed data from over 7 milion records.

-Check one of the  Jupyter Notebooks <a href="https://nbviewer.jupyter.org/github/pggmrt/barcelona-bikes/blob/master/analytics/analytics-muv.ipynb" target="_blank">a here</a>
+Check one of the  Jupyter Notebooks <a href="https://nbviewer.jupyter.org/github/pggmrt/barcelona-bikes/blob/master/analytics/analytics-muv.ipynb" target="_blank"> here</a>

 These are some of the results: